top of page

 What inspired the formation of this art group?

-How many members are part of the group, and what is the range of styles and techniques represented?
+How many people are in the group, and styles and techniques are represented?

 Please share the details about upcoming exhibitions.